Docs

 Now that we have the API setup, we can start building the frontend.
 We will use react-instantsearch (opens in a new tab) to build the search experience.

-First, we need to create a new file in the app directory called page.tsx and add the following code:
+First, we need to create a new file (if it doesn't already exist) in the app directory called page.tsx and add the following code:

 app/page.tsx